Quick Answer, Gold Futures Trading

 What is First Notice Day on gold futures?

 First Notice Day is the first day a long position holder can be assigned physical delivery of gold.
 For GC, it falls on the last business day of the month before the contract month.
-Retail and prop traders close or roll positions several days before First Notice Day to avoid delivery obligations.
+Traders close or roll positions several days earlier to avoid delivery obligations.

 Which gold futures contract is most active?

-The most active gold futures contracts are the bi-monthly cycle: February (G), April (J), June (M), August (Q), October (V), and December (Z).
-December (Z) typically has the highest open interest and volume.
-Front-month liquidity rolls about a week before First Notice Day.
+The active gold futures months follow the bi-monthly cycle: February (G), April (J), June (M), August (Q), October (V), and December (Z).
+December (Z) typically carries the highest open interest, and front-month liquidity rolls about a week before First Notice Day.